rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 What is done behind the scenes is that each line of the template is evaluated as a line of PowerShell in turn, the in memory versions of the objects are used to provide the runtime values.
 The available objects to get data from at runtime are

-* $release – the release details returned by the REST call Get Release Details (only available for release based usage of the task)
+* $release – the release details returned by the REST call Get Release Details of the release that the task was triggered for (only available for release based usage of the task)
+* $releases – all the release details returned by the REST call Get Release Details (only available for release based usage of the task)
 * $build – the build details returned by the REST call Get Build Details.
 If used within a release, as opposed to a build, this is set to each build within the @@BUILDLOOP@@ block.
 For build based release notes it is set once.
 * $widetail – the details of a given work item inside the loop returned by the REST call Get Work Item (within the @@WILOOP@@@ block)
 * $csdetail – the details of a given changeset/commit inside the loop by the REST call to Changes or Commit depending on whether it is a GIT or TFVC based build (within the @@CSLOOP@@@ block)